WebAssembly/component-model/design/mvp/CanonicalABI.md

 ```

 As an optimization, `variant` discriminants are represented by the smallest integer
-covering the number of cases in the variant.
-Depending on the payload type,
+covering the number of cases in the variant (with cases numbered in order from
-this can allow more compact representations of variants in memory.
-This smallest
+`0` to `len(cases)-1`).
+Depending on the payload type, this can allow more
+compact representations of variants in memory.
+This smallest integer type is
-integer type is selected by the following function, used above and below:
+selected by the following function, used above and below:
 ```python
 def alignment_variant(cases):
   return max(alignment(discriminant_type(cases)), max_case_alignment(cases))